amnolan/js_baby_names_v01/README.md

 # js_baby_names_v01
-A baby names API lookup, API is obscured.
-Based on a baby names index from the government.
-The code also dynamically creates graph elements and spaces them appropriately.
+A baby names API lookup.
+The API URI is obscured.
+The results are based on an actual data set from a baby names index from the government.

+The code dynamically creates graph elements and spaces them appropriately.
 It assigns a respective height to signify the commonality of the name for that year group.
 It then clears and refreshes the graph for each different name selected.
 Implemented primarily in JavaScript.
+It also provides information about the name, if any exists.
+In some (rare) cases, it will display error messages.

 Example below: